protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/methodology.md

 # Methodology
 Developing and maintaining open source software relies on an integration of technical, social and organisational aspects.
 A mixed methods study was therefore designed to understand all aspects.
 We collected quantitative and qualitative data concurrently and used one source's findings as cross-validation for the other.
 Thousands of projects were analysed along six dimensions:

-- **General overview** - Project themes, growth and popularity, areas where projects are mature and where tools or processes exist that funders should support instead of forging a new path.
+- **General overview** - Project themes, growth, age and popularity, areas where projects are mature.

 - **Technology -** Preferred programming languages, licence use and technical challenges facing developers.